Diocese of Raleigh: 1962 to present

-Soon after taking office, Burbidge announced the building of a new cathedral for the diocese, to be named the Cathedral of the Holy Name of Jesus.
-Building preparations began in 2013.
-Groundbreaking for the new cathedral occurred in 2014, and the cathedral was completed in 2017.
 After the tornado outbreak of April 2011, which killed 24 people in North Carolina and other states, Burbidge urged Catholics to include victims and survivors in their Holy Week prayers.
-He directed the diocese's parishes and mission churches to hold a special collection for a disaster relief fund to be used to help survivors.
+He directed the diocese's parishes and mission churches to hold a special collection for a disaster relief fund to be used to help survivors.Soon after taking office, Burbidge had announced the building of a new cathedral for the diocese, the Cathedral of the Holy Name of Jesus.
+The preparations for construction began in 2013 and the groundbreaking was in 2014.

 In 2016, Pope Francis appointed Burbidge as bishop of the Diocese of Arlington.
-He appointed Auxiliary Bishop Luis Zarama from the Archdiocese of Atlanta as the first Hispanic bishop of Raleigh.
-As of 2023, Zarama is the current bishop of the diocese.
+The pope named Auxiliary Bishop Luis Zarama of Atlanta as the first Hispanic bishop of Raleigh.
+The Cathedral of the Holy Name of Jesus was dedicated in 2017.
+In August 2025, Clemente Olvera Guerrero, pastor of St. Ann Parish in Clayton, was charged with one count of felony soliciting prostitution.
+The diocese immediately removed Guerrero from ministry.As of 2026, Zarama is the current bishop of the diocese.